This year’s shortlist was selected from over 173,000 photos in 171 countries, including 13 British photographers.

 On Sunday morning, President Obama called the alleged North Korean hacking an act of “cybervandalism,” but Rep. Mike Rogers thinks the White House needs to do more.

-Pyongyang has labelled U.S. government claims that it was responsible for the hack as “groundless and slanderous.”
+Pyongyang has labeled U.S. government claims that it was responsible for the hack as “groundless and slanderous.”

 The president says Sony shouldn’t have killed The Interview.